zaxor0/zwerchhau/README.md

 - Intelligence

 ### Constitution
 Constituion is total sum of Strength, Dexterity, Will, and your current level.
-Used in combat, it represents your total ability to perserve and survive.
+Used in combat, it represents your total ability to persevere and survive.
 The majority of damage in combat is against your constitution, not your flesh and blood.
 This means that you risk being exhausted and overwhelmed when you take constitution damage.

 If your constitution reaches 0, you do not die.
 However, you collapse and are not reliably able to defend yourself against attacks.